tc39/notes/es7/2015-11/nov-17.md

 JHD: Concerns raised on es-discuss: 1) No grapheme handling (response: then other existing things should be changed, and nothing cares about it.
 Every language follows native string support in its padding.)

-… [General consensus that that’s OK]
+...
+[General consensus that that's OK]

 WH: I see the choices as either doing this simple thing (measuring code units) or doing something really, really complicated that works correctly on graphemes.
 The simple thing is useful in practice, while implementing grapheme measurement would be too complicated and take us a long time.
 So I support this.

 JHD: 2) Naming: we sometimes use left/right, sometimes start/end, this one feels right.
 The language already equates left/start/index-0 and right/end/last index.
-In this context, RTL doesn’t apply…
+In this context, RTL doesn't apply...

 DD: How about padStart, padEnd?

-DH: Well, it’s very entrenched
+DH: Well, it's very entrenched

 JHD: BiDi is really complicated

 DD: Eurocentric

 DH: How hard will we get trolled?
-Being willfuly different…
+Being willfuly different...

-YK: people wouldn’t expect padLeft, if the language has padLeft and it does something different.
+YK: people wouldn't expect padLeft, if the language has padLeft and it does something different.
 That is wrong.
 If we have other methods do the same thing, we are good.

 JHD: Only remaining objection remaining is the name